GranBio Cellulosic Ethanol Production Project, Alagoas, Brazil

-Brazilian biotechnology company GraalBio is planning to construct a commercial-scale cellulosic ethanol production plant in Alagoas, Brazil.
-The facility will be the first of its kind in the Southern Hemisphere, using cellulosic feedstock for second-generation production of ethanol.
+Brazilian biotechnology company GranBio constructed a commercial-scale cellulosic ethanol production plant in Alagoas, Brazil.
+The facility is the first of its kind in the Southern Hemisphere, using cellulosic feedstock for second-generation production of ethanol.

-The cellulosic ethanol plant will be built adjacent to an already operational first-generation ethanol biorefinery that uses sugarcane as a raw material.
+The cellulosic ethanol plant was built adjacent to an already operational first-generation ethanol biorefinery that uses sugarcane as a raw material.

-Co-existence of the first and second generation mills will allow synergy and improve efficiency of both the plants.
-Both the projects will take advantage of the already available utilities and infrastructure.
-Procurement of all the critical equipment to be installed at the new facility has been completed.
+Co-existence of the first and second generation mills allows synergy and improves efficiency of both plants.
+They took advantage of the already available utilities and infrastructure.

-The plant will have a capacity to produce about 82 million litres of ethanol per annum and is planned for start-up in 2013.
+The plant has a capacity to produce 82 million litres of ethanol per annum and started production in September 2014.

 Cellulosic ethanol production project details

-The BRL300m ($147m) cellulosic ethanol project includes construction of a pilot plant, a research centre and an agricultural station at the site.
-The agricultural station will enable the company to develop new varieties of fibre rich sugarcane.
+The $265m cellulosic ethanol project included construction of a pilot plant, a research centre and an agricultural station at the site.
+The agricultural station enables the company to develop new varieties of fibre rich sugarcane.

-The pilot scale facility is planned to be built in the city of Campinas in 2012.
-It will use PROESA technology for producing biochemicals.
-It will have three production lines.
-Two lines will be dedicated for the development of new biochemical pathways and the third will focus on improving the cellulosic technology.
+The pilot-scale facility uses PROESA technology for producing biochemicals.
+It has three production lines.
+Two lines are dedicated for the development of new biochemical pathways and the third focuses on improving the cellulosic technology.

-The new research centre is scheduled to be built in collaboration with the Universidade Estadual de Campinas (Unicamp).
-It will focus on developing new genetically modified yeasts capable of producing high yields of biofuels and biochemicals in less processing time.
+The new research centre was built in collaboration with the Universidade Estadual de Campinas (Unicamp).
+It focuses on developing new genetically modified yeasts capable of producing high yields of biofuels and biochemicals in less processing time.

 Feedstock used at GraalBio's plant

-The ethanol plant will initially use straw and sugarcane bagasse as feedstock, which will be later replaced with Energy Cane.
+The ethanol plant initially uses straw and sugarcane bagasse as feedstock, which will be later replaced with Energy Cane.
 Energy Cane is a biomass which will be developed using hybrids of selected grasses and sugarcane plants.

 The resultant biomass will be rich in fibre and comprise low amounts of sugar per hectare value.
 It will also be highly productive for biochemicals in Brazil.

-The Alagoas experimental site will focus on developing a productivity target of 100t of dry mass per hectare.
-It will research on about 100,000 seedlings by crossing various varieties of germplasm lines.
+The Alagoas experimental site focuses on developing a productivity target of 100t of dry mass a hectare.
+It researches on about 100,000 seedlings by crossing various varieties of germplasm lines.

 PROESA process technology